maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Dartmouth also added the ability to multiply all of the elements by a scalar value, which uses a separate format that demands the scalar expression be in parentheses and be the left-hand-side of the operator.
 For reasons unclear, only multiplication was supported.
 RetroBASIC extends this format for all of the mathematical operators.
 In the case of division, this leads to odd syntax as the divisor is on the left.

 Note that matrix-by-matrix division is not supported.
 This is because dividing a matrix requires it to first be inverted, which is not always possible given the values it contains.
-While this could have been included and simply report and error in this situation, the two-step operation would have required too much working memory to be supported on machines of the era.
+While this could have been implemented and then simply reported an error in this situation, the two-step operation would have required too much working memory to be supported on machines of the era.

 #### Examples: